 The communications between Ringer and Huie made confidentially and for the purpose of facilitating legal services are protected.
-The attorney-client privilege serves the same important purpose in the trusteeattorney relationship as it does in other attorney-client relationships.
-A trustee must be able to consult freely with his or her attorney to obtain the possible best legal guidance.
-Without privilege, trustees might be inclined to forsake legal advice. thus adversely affecting the trust. disappointed beneficiaries could later pore over the attorney-client communications in second-guessing the trustee's actions.
-Alternatively, trustees might feel compelled to blindly follow counsel's advice, ignoring their own judgment and experience.
+The attorney-client privilege serves the same important in purpose the trusteeattorney relationship as it does in other attorney-client relationships.
+A trustee must be able to consult freely with his or her attorney to obtain possible the best legal Without guidance. the privilege, trustees might be inclined to forsake legal advice. thus adversely affecting the trust. as disappointed beneficiaries could later pore over the attornev-client communications in secondguessing the trustee's actions.
+Alternatively, trustees might feel compelled to blindly follow counsel's advice. ignoring their own judgment and experience.